-Commercially, cold-filled acidic pickles, sauces (e.g. salad cream, mayonnaise) and food dressings are preserved, and their microbiological safety assured, by the use of acetic acid, salt (NaCl) and sugar.
+Commercially, cold-filled acidic pickles, sauces (e.g. salad cream, mayonnaise), and food dressings are preserved, and their microbiological safety and stability are assured, by the use of acetic acid, salt (NaCl), and sugar.
 This article provides an overview of a preservation model and access to the model to enable the effect of sauce components and pH to be investigated.

 (1 - ɑ) = 1/ (10pH-pKa +1) and

-(1 - ɑ) can then be calculated using e.g. an Excel spreadsheet.
+(1 - ɑ) can then be calculated using e.g. a spreadsheet.
 Using Excel, the data can be entered as

 =1/ (10^ (pH- pKa) +1)